'Star Wars' sales surge toward opening weekend record

-LOS ANGELES "Star Wars: The Force Awakens" hurtled into record books on Friday with U.S. and Canadian ticket sales speeding toward $100 million, giving the long-awaited movie a shot at the biggest opening weekend of all time.
+LOS ANGELES "Star Wars: The Force Awakens" hurtled toward $125 million in U.S. and Canadian ticket sales on Friday and a potential record-breaking $225 million through Sunday, giving the long-awaited movie a shot at the biggest opening weekend of all time.

-Walt Disney Co said the movie appeared headed toward a weekend domestic total of more than $200 million with the possibility of eclipsing the $208.8 million record set by dinosaur film "Jurassic World" in June.
+The projections from Walt Disney Co (DIS.N) late Friday indicated the film could eclipse the $208.8 million record set by dinosaur adventure film "Jurassic World" in June.
+Disney said theaters were adding showtimes to meet "unprecedented demand."

-Fans flocked to theaters Thursday evening, many dressed as evil Stormtroopers or lightsaber-wielding Jedi as the movie took in $57 million at domestic theaters.
-That surpassed the previous opening-day record of $43.5 million for the final "Harry Potter" movie in 2011.
+Fans eager to see the first "Star Wars" movie in a decade came dressed as Stormtroopers or Jedi.
+Ticket sales Thursday night and Friday surpassed previous records set by the final "Harry Potter" film in 2011.

-Interest extended to international markets, where the movie brought in $72.7 million in 44 countries.
+The movie has opened in 44 countries outside North America, earning $72.7 million in total through Thursday.

 The new "Star Wars" film is the seventh installment in the series created by George Lucas in 1977.
 Disney bought "Star Wars" producer Lucasfilm for $4 billion in 2012 and spent more than $200 million to produce "Force Awakens."